Manage KVM Virtual Machines using Oracle Linux Automation Manager

 8. Review the entries and click the Save button.

-9. Click Organizations under Access in the navigation menu.
+9. Click Organizations under the Access section in the navigation menu.

-Assigning the Ansible Galaxy credential within the Organization enables the download of any required roles or collections from within the git project.
+Assigning the Ansible Galaxy credential within the Organization enables the download of the Oracle Linux Infrastructure Ansible Collection from within the git project.

-10. Click the Default organization link and then the Edit button.
+10. Click the Default organization and click the Edit button.

-11. Select the My Ansible Galaxy credential in the Galaxy Credentials field and click the Select button.
+12. Select My Ansible Galaxy in the Select Galaxy Credentials pop-up dialogand click the Select button.

 olam2-ansible-galaxy-org